-The Written Examination is a Computer Based Test (CBT) offered at Prometric Test Centers.
+The Written Examination is a Computer Based Test (CBT) administered by Prometric[®].
 The examination is conducted at any time deemed suitable by the Board.
-Beginning in 2020, the Written Examination will be administered in the spring of the senior residency year.
+The Written Examination will be administered in the spring of the senior residency year.
 The examination will be given on one day throughout the United States and Canada.
 No exceptions will be made, and special examinations will be given only under unusual circumstances.
-The Board cannot guarantee scheduling for specific test center locations.
+The Board cannot guarantee test appointments.
 All candidates taking an examination of The American Board of Plastic Surgery, Inc. must complete the entire examination.
 Certification by any other specialty board does not exempt candidates from any part of the examination process.